 Sign up for our newsletter and you will receive the general newsletter every month, as well as the Donderdag Deals (Thursday Deals) mailing, which offers 50% discounts on selected performances.

 Do you have earplugs?

 Yes.
-These are available for free at the information desk, which is located next to the ticket desk.
+These are available for free at the several bars in Amare.

 How loud is the sound during performances?

-The technical staff of the performing group are responsible for the sound volume during performances.
-Naturally, our own technical staff make sure that the volume remains within the applicable limits.
-If you wish to make use of earplugs, these can be obtained for free at the information desk, which is located next to the ticket desk.
+The performing group is responsible for the sound volume during performances.
+Naturally, our technical staff make sure that the volume remains within the applicable limits.

 What will happen with Zuiderstrandtheater?

 Zuiderstrandtheater and the blue warehouse housing Zuiderstrandtheater’s rehearsal rooms and offices and the Residentie Orkest will be demolished after the move to Amare.
 Zuiderstrandtheater was always intended as a temporary theatre to replace the Dr Anton Philipszaal and Lucent Danstheater during the construction of Amare.
 The zoning plan for the former Norfolk site provides for residential buildings.